Figure

 The most comprehensive synthesis in the Philokalia — a 'Philokalia within the Philokalia' that weaves together virtually every earlier teacher into a single, balanced, practical guide.

-Peter of Damaskos is one of the most mysterious and most important figures in the entire collection.
-His works occupy more space in the Philokalia than those of any other author except Maximos the Confessor.
-Yet almost nothing is known about his life — not his exact dates, not where he lived, not even whether "Damaskos" refers to his birthplace, his family, or his monastic community.
+His works occupy more space in the collection than those of any other author except Maximos the Confessor.
+We know almost nothing about his life — not his exact dates, not where he lived, not even whether "Damaskos" refers to his birthplace, his family, or his monastic community.

 This humility is characteristic.
 Peter never claims originality.
 But the synthesis itself IS the achievement.
 Nikodimos called it "a recapitulation of holy watchfulness... a concentrated Philokalia within the more extended Philokalia."
-No single book in the collection covers as much ground as Peter's Treasury.

 Signature Quotes